Renato Rascel: Biography

 He also had a leading role in The Secret of Santa Vittoria with Anthony Quinn and Anna Magnani, Seven Hills of Rome with Mario Lanza, Questi fantasmi with Eduardo De Filippo and Figaro qua Figaro là with Totò.
 In 1977, he appeared in the Zeffirelli film Jesus of Nazareth as the blind man.

 His post second World War success is due mainly to his leading roles in the musicals by Pietro Garinei and Sandro Giovannini.
 The artistic trio is responsible for the existence of the "musical" in Italy with Attanasio cavallo vanesio in 1952 (featuring the American trio Peters Sisters, Alvaro piuttosto corsaro (1953), Tobia la candida spia (1955), Un paio d'ali (1957), Rascelinaria (1958), Enrico '61 (1961), and also performed for an entire year in London at the Piccadilly Theatre in 1962, along with Il giorno della tartaruga (1965) and Alleluja, brava gente (1970).

 In his career, Rascel had established himself as a comic and dramatic actor, dancer, singer and songwriter.
-His most famous song, "Arrivederci Roma," is among the three most famous Italian songs of all time.
+His most famous composition, "Arrivederci Roma," is among the three most famous Italian songs of all time.
 He also wrote a number of internationally famous songs such as "Venticello de Roma", "Con un po' di fantasia", "Vogliamoci tanto bene", "Romantica", and "Te voglio bene tanto tanto".

 With the arrival of the television set in the Italian household, RAI (the national Italian Television) entrusted Rascel with the role of entertaining the country in the very first live Saturday night show.
 Among his most memorable performances are "Rascel la nuit" in 1956 and "Stasera Rascel City" in 1964.
 His performance in "Father Brown" in 1970, where he interprets a priest that solves crimes in his community, was one of the biggest television successes of the decade.
 He represented Italy in the Eurovision Song Contest 1960 with the song "Romantica".